#Balance Baseline (均衡基準)

 Great Merchant Caravangrants +2 per lull, and 9th-rankZaibatsugrants +5 per lull.
 The per-combat cap remains 20(§6.1 baseline). - Zakkasho(04-31, demon/villain class): per-combat baseline 8 / cap 30 / 9th-rank

-Zaibatsu of All Under Heavenremoves the cap.
+Zaibatsu of All Under Heavenraises the cap to 50.
 This is a villain-only design that intentionally exceeds standard PC balance and cannot be selected as a PC without GM permission.
 The economic cap for a standard PC party remains 20. - Other demon/expansion classes may declare unique economic numbers, but PC use presumes GM permission.

 #6.3 PC Starting Gold (Character Creation)